kyletanyag/crqt/README.md

 - [Install Mongo Windows Service](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#run-mongodb-from-cmd)
 - [Python w/ pip](https://www.python.org/downloads/)

+### Installing Ubuntu 20.04 subsystem for Windows
+To install Ubuntu 20.04 subsystem for Windows go to Window's Control Panel -> Programs and select Turn Windows features on or off.
+From there, check mark Windows Subsystem for Linux and press ok.
+After this, it will install subsystem functionality and require restart.
+After restart, goto Microsoft store and install Ubuntu 20.04.
+Once installed, open Ubuntu 20.04 so to put username and passwd for terminal.
+Once completed, you can open Ubuntu 20.04 in Windows Terminal and cd to CRQT directory.

+If problems occur during installation, please refer to https://docs.microsoft.com/en-us/windows/wsl/install-win10 or https://adamtheautomator.com/windows-subsystem-for-linux/ or https://www.youtube.com/watch?v=av0UQy6g2FA.

 ## Initial Project Setup
 ### 1. You will need to download all the dependencies for the front-end application.